craigduncanlab/singlecell/genome_sizes.md

  - SNPs : For diploid organism, this is differences in single bases between the two chromosomes contributed by the parents (in gametes). *single nucleotide polymorphisms*.
  - phased assembly: ability to identify gamete sources for all SNPs.

 Examples of differing chromosome sets.
+These categories tell us how many replicated sequencies of DNA material we are likely to find.
+Not that they are identical in each chromosome set, but that the sequence in each chromosome is comparable and potentially involves the ability to swap out genetic material at the same place in the sequence.

 Diploid organisms:
- - H. Sapiens
+ - H. Sapiens. (i.e. 23 'paired' chromosomes = 6Gbp in total, but say only 3.26Gbp needed to define the human 'genome')
  - Drosopila

 Haploids: